Don't Stop 'Til You Get Enough: Composition

 "Don't Stop 'Til You Get Enough" is the first solo song written by Michael Jackson, although "Blues Away" had been released in 1976.

-Musically, it is credited as a disco-funk song.
-The song's full length on Off The Wall is just over six minutes.
+Musically, it is credited as a disco, funk and pop song.
+The song's full length on Off the Wall is just over six minutes.
 The song introduced Jackson's falsetto voice and vocal hiccups, which would become one of Jackson's signature techniques.
 Along with Jackson's vocal hiccups, Jackson's voice in the song was described as having vocal tics—from the hiccups, a "grunt", and "the 'oho!'".
-"Don't Stop 'Til You Get Enough" is in common time signature in the key of C minor (in B Mixolydian) and the vocal range is from G_{3} to B_{5}.
+"Don't Stop 'Til You Get Enough" is in common time signature in the key of B Mixolydian and the vocal range is from G_{3} to B_{5}.
 Instruments used are a six-piece horn section (two trumpets, alto sax, tenor sax, trombone, and baritone sax), string section (arranged by Ben Wright), and two guitars, keyboards, bass, drums and percussion.
-The song's tempo is upbeat at 120 beats per minute.
+The song's tempo is upbeat at 119 beats per minute.
 The song begins with a spoken word section by Jackson before he bursts into singing.

+Musician Sheila E. has gone on record to say that she was part of the recording process, playing percussion and adding the "water bottle" sound heard at the beginning of the track.

+Live performance medley

+In some performances from the History World Tour, the song "Don't Stop 'Til You Get Enough" was not really performed live; it was a medley called "Off The Wall Medley" which contains some songs from the album Off the Wall, including "Rock With You", "Off The Wall", and "Don't Stop 'Til You Get Enough".